cscape/amptweet-web/README.md

 This reduces the costs necessary to maintain the project and keeps it free.

 ### How?
-The project is being mirrored using a proprietary Node.js package created by @ciolt which uses GitLab webhooks to do a one-directional sync to GitHub.
+The project is being mirrored using a proprietary (TODO: make this open source) Node.js package created by @ciolt which uses GitLab webhooks to do a one-directional sync to GitHub.
 A bi-directional sync may be considered in the future, but is not necessary as of right now.
-GitLab's remote repository push feature is too slow and a faster, more reliable method was needed.

-### Note about branches

-Branching works really weirdly with the mirror on GitHub.
-It's quite wonky, not recommended to use branches.
-Consider a merge request into the master branch instead.

 ## License